-- 3. Reviewed applications, along with EHS-RSS recommendations, shall be forwarded to three RSC members for review and approval.
+- 3. Reviewed applications, along with EHSD recommendations, shall be forwarded to three RSC members for review and approval.
 Approval is contingent upon written approval by all three RSC members.
-Unless directed otherwise by the RSC Chair, EHS-RSS staff shall select three RSC members to review the application based upon the expertise and availability of the members. - 6.
-If the application is denied, EHS-RSS shall contact the applicant with information regarding the reasons for denial.
-At the applicant's discretion, he/she may revise the permit application to meet the inadequacies or criticisms and resubmit the application.
+Unless directed otherwise by the RSC Chair, EHSD staff shall select three RSC members to review the application based upon the expertise and availability of the members. - 4.
+If the application is denied, the EHSD shall contact the applicant with information regarding the reasons for denial.
+At the applicant's discretion, he/she may revise the Permit application to meet the inadequacies or criticisms and resubmit the application.